 - 1. Students must remain observant of potential safety hazards in classroom and lab experiences. - 2.
-Students must act proactively to prevent injury to themselves and others.

-- 3. Students are only permitted to use equipment which they have been instructed to use. - 4.
+Students must act proactively to prevent injury to themselves and others. - 3.
+Students are only permitted to use equipment which they have been instructed to use. - 4.
 With usage of lab equipment, students must comply with all verbal instructions and written guidelines established by program faculty. - 5.
 Students are not permitted to use modalities without the onsite supervision of OTA/MOT faculty. - 6.
 Students must use proper body mechanics when handling equipment and practicing occupational therapy procedures with fellow students. - 7.
 If students need access to lab equipment outside regularly scheduled lab hours, they can attend open lab sessions as arranged by the course instructor. - 8.
 Students must practice proper hand washing (or use alcohol -based sanitizer) before participating with a student in a lab assignment or prior to handling equipment. - 9.
 Students must cover their mouth/nose with a tissue when they cough or sneeze.
 If a tissue is not available, students should cough/sneeze into their upper sleeve or elbow (not their hands). - 10.
 Students must sanitize equipment used as instructed by the OTA faculty. - 11.
 Students must unplug electrical equipment after use. - 12.
 Students are not permitted to use the Home Environment Lab (specifically the kitchen) for personal use.
 This includes usage of the lab's refrigerator. - 13.
 All food used in the Home Environment Lab (as part of a classroom assignment or lab experience) must be packaged, sealed in a plastic bag, or stored in an airtight container. - 14.
 With any cooking related task, students must carefully review expiration dates of packaged foods as well as canned food items. - 15.
 To extinguish any cooking related fire, student should access the fire extinguisher in the lab and use the PASS acronym accordingly (Pass/Pull, Aim, Squeeze, Sweep). - 16.
 The use of gloves is provided when performing lab activities which require, but not limited to, Universal Precautions, Transfers, and Manual techniques.
 Individual instructors will determine the level and need for protection which will be stated in course syllabi. - 17.
 Students shall inform the instructor of the course regarding equipment failure or the need for repair or update of equipment. - 18.
 MSDS forms and information will be provided in the course syllabidepending on the use of toxic materials.
 Contact the course instructor with additional questions. - 19.
 SSU Campus: Emergency and medical emergencies Use of universal precautions is foremost in procedures.
-Contact 9-911 operator and/or security office at ext.
-3232. - SSCC Campus: Emergency and medical emergencies Use of universal precautions is foremost in procedures.
-To Report an Emergency or Suspicious Activity: To reach The Police in an emergency, dial 9-1-1 preferably from any campus phone.
-Using a campus phone triggers an automatic internal
+Contact 911 operator and/or security office at ext.
+3232.

-Shawnee State University Emergency Procedures & Southern State Community College Emergency Procedures
+Shawnee State University Emergency Procedures

-Shawnee State University and Southern State Community College are committed to maintaining a safe campus environment for students and employees of the college.
+Shawnee State University is committed to maintaining a safe campus environment for students and employees of the college.